University at Buffalo: Academics

 UB is noted for offering an early Computer Science major that was distinct from a mathematics major.

 University at Buffalo academic and professional faculty are represented by United University Professions.
 The two UUP chapters at the University at Buffalo are Health Sciences and Buffalo Center.
 United University Professions has over 34,000 members at 29 campuses of SUNY.
+The organization serves as the collective bargaining agent representing SUNY faculty and professional staff, negotiating contracts and employment conditions.

 Admissions

 UB offers some flexibility in admission deadlines.
 For the Class of 2024 (enrolling Fall 2020), the university received 27,652 applications and accepted 15,233 (55.1%), with 4,119 enrolling.
 The middle 50% range of SAT scores for enrolling freshmen was 600–699 for math, 600–699 for evidence-based reading and writing, and the ACT composite score range was 24–29.